-We are evaluating the second wave of the Girls Empowered by Microfranchise (GEM) Project, which is being implemented in six Nairobi neighbourhoods in 2013.
+We evaluate the second wave of the Girls Empowered by Microfranchise (GEM) Project, which was implemented in six Nairobi neighborhoods in 2013.
 The evaluation estimates the impact of the microfranchising program on young women’s labour supply, income and expenditures, savings, empowerment and self-actualization, and overall well-being.
-Our proposed design allows for a comparison between the microfranchising intervention and both a pure control group – who receive no entrepreneurial support – and a traditional cash grant treatment which provides capital but no entrepreneurial guidance or business plan.
+Our design allows for a comparison between the microfranchising intervention and both a pure control group – who receive no entrepreneurial support – and a traditional cash grant treatment which provides capital but no entrepreneurial guidance or business plan.

-Our randomized design compares the microfranchising program to both a control group which receives no intervention and a cash grant treatment.
-Women randomly assigned to the cash grant treatment will receive a transfer of approximately 200 US dollars, which is intended to be roughly equivalent in value to the microfranchise package.
-This additional treatment arm is intended to specifically test the relative impact of the microfranchising “business in a box” package as compared to a “vanilla” capital transfer which provides young women with the financial resources to launch an income-generating activity – but without the field-tested business plan, sector-specific training, and supplier linkages.
+Women randomly assigned to the cash grant treatment received a transfer of approximately 200 US dollars, which was intended to be roughly equivalent in value to the microfranchise package.
+This additional treatment arm was intended to specifically test the relative impact of the microfranchising “business in a box” package as compared to a “vanilla” capital transfer which provides young women with the financial resources to launch an income-generating activity – but without the field-tested business plan, sector-specific training, and supplier linkages.

-Random assignment to treatment will generate unconfounded estimates of the impact of the program on girls in the treatment group.
-To explore potential spillovers, our baseline data collection will include detailed questions on local friendships which allow us to map each girl’s social network, and determine the number of friends in the program who were randomly assigned to the treatment group(s).
-As mentioned above, stratification on age and ethnicity will allow us to explore treatment effect heterogeneity.
+Random assignment to treatment generates unconfounded estimates of the impact of the program on girls in the treatment group.
+To explore potential spillovers, our baseline data collection includes detailed questions on local friendships which allow us to map each girl’s social network and determine the number of friends in the program who were randomly assigned to the treatment group(s).
+As mentioned above, stratification on age and ethnicity allows us to explore treatment effect heterogeneity.

 Our design also allows us to estimate spillover effects on pre-existing businesses.
 This novel aspect of our design addresses a major concern in evaluations of entrepreneurship and credit interventions: estimates of direct effects may overstate overall social impacts if new enterprises adversely affect the profits of existing firms.
-To explore this question, we will collect panel data on pre-existing businesses in sectors and neighbourhoods in which the new microfranchises will operate, and in comparison sectors and neighbourhoods which will not be in direct competition with the microfranchisees.
+To explore this question, we collect panel data on pre-existing businesses in sectors and neighbourhoods in which the new microfranchises operate, and in comparison, sectors and neighbourhoods which are not in direct competition with the microfranchisees.